AdobeDocs/commerce-frontend-core/src/pages/ui-components/select-column.md

 ---
-group: ui-components-guide
-title: SelectColumn component
+title: SelectColumn component | Commerce Frontend Development
+decsription:
 ---

+# SelectColumn component

 The SelectColumn component receives an array of values and displays the column with corresponding labels.
 The value-label correspondence is set in the component's configuration.